ProjectNeura/LEADS/README.md

 <img src="https://projectneura.org/img/logo.png" alt="logo" style="zoom:25%;" />

-LEADS is a system designed for [VeC](https://www.villanovacollege.org/giving/vec-project).

 LEADS only supports two drive-wheel configurations: single rear wheel (SRW) mode and dual rear wheel (DRW) mode.

-Python is generally not the best choice for writing embedded systems.
-We made this decision for the following reasons.

-- Data analysis
-- Short development cycle
-- Official support for Raspberry Pi
-- Low difficulty in getting started for team members

 This project aims to implement the following features:

-- A basic instrumentation system
+- [x] A basic instrumentation system
-- A basic communication system
+- [x] A basic communication system
-- A basic control system
+- [ ] A basic control system
-- A data recording system with the following components
+- [x] A data recording system with the following components
-  - A speed recording system
+  - [x] A speed recording system
-  - A G force recording system
+  - [ ] A G force recording system
-  - A GPS recording system
+  - [ ] A GPS recording system
-  - A battery voltage recording system
+  - [ ] A battery voltage recording system
-- A control system with the following components
+- [ ] A control system with the following components
-  - DTCS (Dynamic Traction Control System)
+  - [ ] DTCS (Dynamic Traction Control System)
-  - ABS (Anti-lock Braking System)
+  - [ ] ABS (Anti-lock Braking System)
-  - EBI (Emergency Braking Intervention)
+  - [ ] EBI (Emergency Braking Intervention)
-  - ATBS (Automatic Trail Braking System)
+  - [ ] ATBS (Automatic Trail Braking System)

 The codes are never designed for average high school students to understand.
 You may find it hard to read the codes if you do not satisfy the following requirements of skills and knowledge.

 - Advanced Python knowledge (you should be familiar with everything and even programming philosophy in Python)
 - Solid knowledge of Physics (you should understand how a car moves in reality)